 Don't Be Labeled a Spammer

-Anyone offering to “target market” addresses for you is offering to spam others on your behalf.
+An email or phone call offering to “target market” addresses for your business is offering to spam others on your behalf.
 The consequences can be severe.

 - Canadian anti-spam legislation (CASL) came into effect on July 1, 2014 and has administrative monetary penalties (AMPs) up to $1 million for an individual and $10 million for entities, such as corporations, per violation.

 - Legislation in California can find you liable for thousands of dollars in damages if even one of your spam emails is sent to a location within California (or any other location with similar legislation).

 If you have a website and offer an emailed newsletter, update notices or other similar services, you will want to ensure that people are actually wanting your email.

 This can take the form of a subscription option on your website or an invitation in an email response to a message originated by the other person.